gavinfielder/gut/README.md

 # GüT
 ## C unit testing framework and test runner

-This is a unit testing framework for C. It adds to your makefile
+This is a unit testing framework for C. It adds to your makefile a target `gut`, which will make a unit test runner containing all the unit tests you write into gut/unit\_tests.c

 ## Installation
 In your root project folder: